 TwitchCon 2018 hosted the finals of Fortnite’s Fall Skirmish tournament, which saw a total of $10 million in prize money distributed among the winners.
 Over four million unique viewers tuned in to watch tournament content, which cumulatively weighed in at over 24 hours.
 This was vastly eclipsed by the 2017 LoL (League of Legends) tournament, which 106.2 million viewers tuned into to watch competitors compete for $4.9 million.

 The current record for concurrent Twitch viewership was set by the League of Legends Worlds in November 2019 – with 1.7 million concurrent viewers at one stage (see Twitch Usage Statistics for more records).

 These above are by no means the biggest prize pots available in esports.
 The Dota 2-based International 2018, for instance, saw $25.5 million in prize money up for grabs, and was watched by 15 million people, on platforms including Twitch, in August 2018.
 This 2019 edition saw this figure increased to $34 million.
 To date (April 2020) this is the biggest prize ever offered.

 In terms of prize money alone, the biggest esports tournaments compete with many prestigious tournaments in the world of traditional sports.

 It should be noted that 1.2 million of the 15 million International 2018 viewers were Chinese – highlighting the potential damage to the Twitch userbase from the loss of this market.

-This rise in popularity has been matched by money.
 Since 2012, VC investment into the esports sector has increased exponentially.
 By May 2018, investment nearly matched the entire year of 2017 – which itself represented a $15 million increase on the 2016.

 VC activity in esport sector